bphogat1006/Reddit-Markov-Chains/README.md

 ### Instructions

 ### Chain.py
-"ChainTester.py" is an example of how to use the Chain.py module.
-The Chain class constructor takes one parameter, called 'data.'
+For an example of how to use this module, see "ChainTester.py" The Chain class constructor takes one parameter, called 'data.'
 The Markov Chain uses the text you put in for this parameter to generate new sentences.
 To add more data after you create an instance of the Chain class, use the method 'add_words.'
 The method 'gen_message' returns one auto-generated sentence from the given data using the Markov process.